 Called “stoves” in Japan, these heaters are commonly used in homes and offices to keep buildings warm, particularly since many buildings do not have central air.

-Related to heaters, air-conditioning/heating units are sometimes included in apartments and usually have a heating function.
+Related to heaters, air-conditioning / heating units are sometimes included in apartments and usually have a heating function.
 However, I’ve found a floor-based “stove” to be effective.
-This is because A/C units are usually placed high on the wall, meaning the heat stays up near the ceiling.
+This is because A/C units are usually high on the wall, meaning the heat stays near the ceiling.
 Many a night found me sitting at my computer desk with the A/C unit on, arms up-stretched trying to at least get some part of me warm.

 4. Wear your leg-warmers, leggings/tights, and stomach-warmers